spences10/scottspence.com/copy/now.md

 ### Work

-Working with [Storyblok] as a developper relations engineer, creating content that helps remove friction and to educate in the headless CMS space.
+Working with [Storyblok] as a developer relations engineer, creating content that helps remove friction and to educate in the headless CMS space.